DarkOrbit: Gameplay

 Players must control a spaceship to battle against evil non-player characters and other players.
-If a player defeats an enemy, they must be given a reward..
-The other object of the game is to upgrade the spaceship and any equipment to increase in Ranks personally and for the company altogether.
+If a player defeats an enemy, they will be given rewards, which they can use to upgrade their spaceship and its equipment.
 DarkOrbit is a free to play game with an optional monthly subscription called Premium that adds various benefits.
-An additional in-game currency called Uridium can also be purchased to purchase Full-Elite items.
-The game is playable on within a web browser and it does not require any download.
-While in the wake of the discontinuation of Adobe Flash Player, the game made available on Mac/Windows/Linux platforms in either.
+An additional in-game currency called Uridium can also be purchased to buy Elite items.
+The game was originally playable within a web browser and did not require any download, while in the wake of the discontinuation of Adobe Flash Player, it was made available on Mac/Windows/Linux platforms with a standalone launcher.

 At the start of the game, the player chooses between three companies : Venus Resources Unlimited (VRU), Earth Industries Corporation (EIC) and Mars Mining Operations (MMO).
 In the story, one more company exists (Saturn Autonomous Technology) but not for the players.
 Players are teleported to the home map to begin quests from Mission Control.

-The object of the game is to gain wealth and power both individually and for the company.
+The objective of the game is to gain wealth and power both individually and for the company.

 Top User Points

-This is a formula that will divide the player's Experience by 100,000 and Honor by 100, which will equal the player's top user points.
+This is a formula that will divide the player's Experience by 100,000 and Honor by 100, which will result in the player's top user points.
 Top user points show up in the hall of fame.